About

 The centerpiece of The Mill Group’s vision is The Mill at Vicksburg campus, located at 300 West Highway Street.
 Spanning 120 acres with 416,000 square feet of interior space, it stands as one of Michigan’s most significant historic industrial sites and was added to the National Register of Historic Places in 2016.

 The State of Michigan has designated the campus as a Transformational Brownfield Project, recognizing its projected economic impact on the region and signaling the scale of the work ahead.
 Restoration is actively underway: stabilization and interior environmental remediation are complete, a five-acre wildflower meadow has been planted along the eastern edge, and Portage Creek flows along the campus boundary.
-In the restoration process, 3.2 million bricks have been handled — including 80,000 reclaimed from a Chicago racetrack and the West Bend Lithia Beer Company in Wisconsin.

 The first public phase of The Mill at Vicksburg campus is in development, with more details to be shared as the work progresses.